CAMP-IIITB/Lecture-Material/Sprague-Grundy/README.md

    In this  question, the main observation was that only the alternate piles matter.
 That part was correct.
    What I said about the summing up the alternate piles and that reduces to a 1 pile game of removing only 1 or 2 coins is wrong.
 That reduction is incorrect.
-   A counter example can be something like x 1 y 2 ( x,y is any number).
+   A counter example can be something like (x 1 y 2) ( x,y is any number).
 The sum is 3, and thus it's a losing state in the 1 pile game of removing 1 or 2 coins, but it is actually a winning state.

-   The first move is x 1 y 1, for which if the opponent plays anything else apart from the 1, it can be mirrored.
-The agme will either go to x 0 y 1 or x 1 y 0, to which we can just move the one.
+   The first move is (x 1 y 1), for which if the opponent plays anything else apart from the 1, it can be mirrored.
+The agme will either go to (x 0 y 1) or (x 1 y 0), to which we can just move the one.
 Now, until the board becomes 0, we can keep mirroring our opponent's moves.